Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Patients in one study were put on psychiatric medication and then taught to cut 500 calories daily and engage in physical activity.
 Over the average of 16 months, patients lost an average of 7.5 pounds.
 Some lost more, some less.

-Physical activity may not seem like the most exciting way to spend your spare time, but you stand so much to gain from it.
+Physical activity may not seem like the most exciting way to spend your spare time, but you have so much to gain from it.
 Moreover, it can help ease your depression, stress, or anxiety, reducing your reliance on antipsychotics.

 There are five main types of psychiatric medications: antidepressants, antipsychotics, anti-anxiety meds, stimulants, and mood stabilizers.
 Not all psychiatric drugs induce weight gain.
 For example, stimulants are not likely to cause weight gain.